GoogleChrome/web.dev/src/site/content/en/blog/conformance/index.md

 are currently being explored as a way to surface errors directly in the browser within the user's local development environment.

-{% Img src="image/0SXGYLkliuPQY3aSy3zWvdv7RqG2/fkZcRbk4WRiZtzcdoqn7.png", alt="ESLint error surfaced
+{% Img src="image/0SXGYLkliuPQY3aSy3zWvdv7RqG2/6euyc60GeSrmqpDprbQ7.png", alt="Errors surfaced via
-via a toast in the browser", width="800", height="483" %}
+toasts", width="800", height="454" %}

 Many error-checking and auditing tools that developers rely on (Lighthouse, Chrome DevTools Issues tab) are passive and require some form of user interaction to retrieve information.
 Developers are